 This brought the total for her costume to $17.95.
 We will be taking very good care of these flowers this year for future use as they are what made this year so expensive!

-Zelie chose to be Saint Cecilia this year.
+Zelie chose to be Saint Cecilia last year.
 Her costume was a $3.99 dress from Goodwill, another $0.99 curtain tie for her waist, a toy lap harp we already own, and then about $6.00 in fake flowers, bringing her total to about $10.98 for the year.
 (You could also cut out a harp from cardboard and make strings out of yarn, or get a cheap toy harp like this.)

 St. Joan of Arc